Yashhh0602/codevector/README.md

 ## Seed script

-Uses `psycopg2.execute_values` for bulk inserts — no Python loop, one round-trip per 10,000 rows.
+Uses psycopg v3's `execute_values` for bulk inserts — no Python loop, one round-trip per 10,000 rows.
 Generates 200k products in ~10–15 seconds depending on network latency to the database.

 ---